 - 1/4 cup salted butter

-- 3 - 4 large sage leaves - julienned
+- 3 - 4 large sage leaves - thinly sliced

 - Preheat the oven to 250º.
 Season all sides of your trimmed and tied beef tenderloin with salt and pepper.
 This can be done 24 hours in advance and stored in the fridge uncovered.
-Place beef in the oven and roast until the internal temperature is 20º below the final desired temperature.
+Transfer beef to a large, oven safe skillet and beef in the oven.
+Roast until the internal temperature is 20º below the final desired temperature.
 (About 30 minutes to reach 105º for medium rare.)

-- While the beef roasts prepare the vegetables.
-Peel 1 1/2 pounds yukon gold potatoes then chop into 1/2 inch chunks.
-Place in a medium saucepan and cover with cold water.
-Cover, bring to a boil, uncover and boil for 4 minutes.
+- Meanwhile prepare the vegetables.
+Peel potatoes then chop into 1/2 inch chunks.
+Place in a medium saucepan and add enough cold water to cover by one inch.
+Cover, bring to a boil, uncover and boil for 4 - 6 minutes.
 Potatoes will begin to soften, but still retain their shape.
 Drain potatoes then rough up the edges by shaking in a metal colander.
-Place potatoes in a medium mixing bowl, drizzle on 2 tsp avocado* oil, sprinkle on 1/2 tsp dried tarragon, 1/4 tsp salt, and 1/4 tsp pepper.
+Place potatoes in a medium mixing bowl, drizzle with avocado oil, then add dried tarragon, salt, and pepper.
 Stir to coat then spread the potatoes in a single layer on a baking sheet.

 - Peel, quarter, and slice the beets.
 Halve the brussels sprouts.
-In a medium mixing bowl combine 2 tsp avocado* oil, 1 tsp apple cider vinegar, 1/4 tsp salt, 1/4 tsp pepper.
+In a medium mixing bowl combine avocado oil, apple cider vinegar, salt, and pepper.
 Add veggies and toss to coat.
-Spread the beets in a single layer on a baking sheet, retaining the Brussels sprouts in the bowl.
-Set aside.
+Spread the beets in a single layer on a baking sheet, retaining the Brussels sprouts in the bowl for later.